Kosar79/Jquery_Auto_Complete_TextBox/README.md

                 "value":"",
                 "maxlength":"70",
                 "size":"30",
-                "textBox_css_class":"auto",//you could use your css class for textbox "dropdown_css_class":"auto"//you could use your css class for textbox });
+                "textBox_css_class":"auto",//you can change it to your own css class for textbox "dropdown_css_class":"auto"//you can change it to your own css class for drop down list });
         </script>